LionKingSimba/GameSummer2017/README.md

-# GameSummer2017
+# Sam's World
-A cool game.
+A cool game by Tim Tran and Sam Wu